EARLY BIRD DISCOUNT PRICE ENDS JAN 8

-ALL DATES listed below for 300 Hour Embodied Anatomy & Somatic Yoga Teacher Training must be attended to receive certification.
+ALL DATES listed below both for the Foundations in Embodied Anatomy & the 300 Hr Teacher Training must be attended to receive certification.

 Jan 20-22, 2017 FEA Part 1 - Support & Container: Skeletal System